 By 1998 I was confident enough to think about recording some of my original tunes.
 The result, ‘Til Time Is No More, is a good a snapshot of myself and the Irish music scene in Houston at the time.
 It features several of the top Houston musicians and includes three great vocals by the talented Lara Bruckman.
 My new CD, A Stroll In The Park, recorded some 14 years after the first, is a solo flute project, with guitar or keyboard accompaniment, and features more of my original tunes.

 Music is in my genes.
 My Irish-Italian grandmother loved orchestral music and operetta.
 She would often sing a few of the tricky lines from Gilbert and Sullivan’s H.M.S.
 Pinafore with a twinkle in her eye.
 Dad was an excellent tuba and baritone horn player through college.
-Mom would occasionally sing a few of the Appalachian songs she had learned from her mother who grew up in rural Kentucky.
+Mom played a little piano and would occasionally sing a few of the Appalachian songs she had learned from her mother who grew up in rural Kentucky.

 At age 12 I began clarinet, and continued on clarinet and saxophones through college.
 I was the concertmaster and first chair clarinet for the 1959 Tennessee All State Band.
 For three or four years I was first chair clarinet in the Memphis Youth Symphony and the Memphis Youth Concert Band.
 In 1961 the band won first place at a national competition in Chicago.